RustFestEU/blog.rustfest.eu/_posts/2019-08-06-pre-post-events-sustainable-trains.md

 ### From the South

 We will suggest two possible options from Italy.
-Italy basically has one "train backbone" that goes from South to North so you choice basically is how many stops you want to do.
+Italy basically has one "train backbone" that goes from South to North so you basically choose how many stops you want to do.
 For more options and ideas visit [https://www.interrail.eu](https://www.interrail.eu).

 {:.layout-auto}
 | City                | Day       | Departure | Arrival | Notes                                                                                                              |   |